Start9Labs/documentation/source/support/faq.rst

 ----------------------------------------------------------------------------------------------
 Absolutely.
 An Embassy would be a great addition to any business as it is easy to use and provides services that you control, with no subscription fees.

+With the addition of `BTCPayServer <https://btcpayserver.org/>`_, you can even run your own payment processor and accept cryptocurrency payments with no third party necessary!

 Why would I even buy this when I can just build it for free??
 -------------------------------------------------------------
 (1) White glove support.
 Because each Embassy comes with a unique product key engraved on it, and we have a record of all product keys ever, we can ask the user to verify their product key in order to receive a higher tier of support, such as phone calls.